Go-To-Market (GTM) Philosophy: Beyond the Pipeline

 A Personal Perspective on Go-To-Market (GTM) Effectiveness

 The gap between how we practice Go-To-Market (GTM) and how buyers make decisions continues to widen.
-This isn't about following conventional wisdom—it's about understanding how Go-To-Market (GTM) actually works.
+This isn't about following conventional wisdom—it's about understanding how GTM actually works.

-My perspective comes from almost two decades of designing marketing strategies across B2B and B2C organizations—from bootstrapped startups to VC-backed scale-ups.
-Throughout this journey, I've developed a clear point of view: marketing works best when it aligns with how buyers actually make decisions, not how we wish they would.
-I've seen that long-term brand building outperforms pure acquisition plays, driving successful outcomes from UK and Nordic startups to global enterprises.
-This isn't theory—it's battle-tested experience seeing how marketing actually drives sustainable growth.
+My perspective comes from almost two decades across GTM roles—marketing, sales, and partnerships—in B2B and B2C organizations, from bootstrapped startups to VC-backed scale-ups.
+I've built affiliate programs that drove majority revenue, closed enterprise deals, led sales teams, and developed channel partnerships across multiple markets.
+Throughout this journey, I've developed a clear point of view: GTM works best when marketing, sales, and partnerships align around how buyers actually make decisions, not how we wish they would.
+This isn't theory—it's battle-tested experience seeing how integrated GTM drives sustainable growth.

-This perspective might challenge your current Go-To-Market (GTM) practices.
+This perspective might challenge your current GTM practices.
 Not everyone will agree—and that's okay.
 My approach is shaped by hands-on experience across tech, AI, consumer services, healthcare, and other sectors, and supported by research from institutions like the Ehrenberg-Bass Institute and recent buyer behavior studies.

-What follows isn't a universal playbook, but rather my framework for sustainable marketing growth.
+What follows isn't a universal playbook, but rather my framework for sustainable GTM growth.
 It resonates most with companies who:

 • Realize most "leads" aren't leads—they're just people downloading your PDF